DavidGitter/multi-app-volume-control/README.md

 ## Roadmap
 This roadmap has to be updated in the future.
 - [x] Basic software system
+- [ ] Support for Incremental Encoders as an alternative to potentiometers
 - [ ] Burn-Application for μ-Controller
 - [ ] Make system more generic (e.g. choosable how much knobs to use and so on)
 - [ ] Plugin system